wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 Right now, this class has exactly one method, `getAll()`, which simply returns a list of all persons sorted by the `last_name` column.

 ### Enabling the database
-Now, we need to tell Quarkus that we want to use a database.
+Now we need to tell Quarkus that we want to use a database.
 And then we need to find a way to start a PostgreSQL database locally.
 But one step at a time.

-Open the `application.properties` and add some properties in there:
+Open the `application.properties` file and add some properties there:

 ```java
 quarkus.hibernate-orm.database.generation=drop-and-create